antonioortegajr/postman-IDX-Broker/readme.md

 A valid IDX Broker API key is required.

-Download a collection and import to your postman install.
+Download a collection or environment and import to your postman install.

 If you don't have postman you might want to get it.